 There’s no car insurer in particular that offers affordable DUI auto insurance.
 The best course of action to save post-DUI citation is to assess your options.

 Compare auto insurance policies online or reach out to an insurance agent to survey the landscape and find a suitable option.

-How will a DUI affect auto insurance in Washington, D.C.?
+How will a DUI affect auto insurance costs in D.C.?

-CAR INSURANCE WITH A DUI IN THE DISTRICT OF COLUMBIA — AVERAGE ANNUAL PREMIUM
+CAR INSURANCE AFTER A DUI IN WASHINGTON D.C. — AVERAGE ANNUAL PENALTY

-Save money on DUI car insurance by shopping around!
+Save money on car insurance by shopping around.

 Washington, D.C., DUI laws

 Drivers in Washington, D.C. are driving while intoxicated, or DWI, when their blood alcohol concentration measures 0.08% or higher.
 Commercial drivers are DWI in Washington, D.C. if their BAC reads 0.04% or higher.